Communication by Means of Thermal Noise: Towards Networks with Extremely Low Power Consumption: Wired Information Transfer with KLJN Secure Bit Exchange

 \textit{Remark 3}: An intuitive solution to the minimization problem of \eqref{eq:11} with respect to $\beta$ would be $\beta=4/3$, which ensures a uniform error probability for bit $0$ and bit $1$ by providing the same error probabilities for the two terms in \eqref{eq:11}.
 In this case, we obtain

-\eqref{eq:12} reveals an exponentially decaying BEP for the KLJN scheme with respect to $N$, which might be promising for wired TherCom schemes.
-We also note that for large enough $N$, the effect of $\beta$ diminishes and $P_b$ is dominated by $N$.
+\eqref{eq:12} reveals an exponentially decaying BEP for the KLJN scheme with respect to $N$, i.e., $P_b\approx (1/24)\exp(-N/36)$ for large $N$ using the exponential approximation for the $Q$-function, which might be promising for wired TherCom schemes.
+We also note that in the asymptotic case for $N$, the effect of $\beta$ diminishes and $P_b$ is dominated by $N$.